-Each year, the Speak Up Research Initiative polls K-12 students, parents, and educators about the role of technology for learning in and out of school.
-Speak Up represents the largest collection of authentic, unfiltered stakeholder voices on digital learning.
-Since fall 2003, more than 5 million K-12 students, parents, teachers, librarians, principals, technology leaders, district administrators, communications officers, and members of the community have shared their views and ideas through Speak Up.
-K-12 educators, higher education faculty, business, and policy leaders report that they regularly use the Speak Up data to inform federal, state, and local education programs.
+Speak Up Research Project The Speak Up Research Project is a national initiative of Project Tomorrow, an internationally recognized education nonprofit organization dedicated to ensuring that all students are prepared to become tomorrow’s leaders, innovators and engaged citizens of the world.
+Each year, the Speak Up Project polls K-12 students, parents, and educators about the role of technology for learning in and out of school.
+The Speak Up dataset represents the largest collection of authentic, unfiltered stakeholder voices on digital learning.
+Since fall 2003, over 5.7 million K-12 students, parents, teachers, librarians, principals, technology leaders, district administrators, communications officers, and members of the community have shared their views and ideas through Speak Up.
+Education, business, and policy leaders report that they regularly use the Speak Up data to inform federal, state, and local education programs, policies and initiatives.

 During the 2018-2019 school year, 289,373 K-12 students, 26,122 teachers and librarians, 2,190 administrators, 21,951 parents and 3,861 community members representing over 3,157 public and private schools and 800 districts submitted a Speak Up survey.
 Schools from urban (26%), suburban (33%), and rural (41%) communities were represented in the analyzed data.
 Over one-half of the schools (59%) that participated in Speak Up 2018- 19 were Title I eligible schools (an indicator of student population poverty).
 The Speak Up 2018-19 Project was open for input from K-12 stakeholders between October 15, 2018 and June 30, 2019.